QKData/data-cats-vs-dogs/README.md

    - Population distribution graphs

 ### Key Findings
-[Note: To be populated with actual findings from the analysis]
 - Regional preferences identified
 - Correlations between geographic factors and pet ownership
 - Notable trends in pet population distribution